-Turn the shutoff valve on the propane tank to the off position by turning rotating the valve in a counterclockwise rotation.
+Open the cover lid on your gas barbecue and turn all burner dials to the OFF position.
+Turn the shutoff valve on the propane tank to the OFF position by turning rotating the valve in clockwise direction until it is fully closed.